 CASE Europe Multi-Cultural Network

-The CASE Europe Multi-Cultural Network challenges the Diversity, Equality, and Inclusion issues in the Education Advancement sector with the aim to help diversify the sector, ensuring that talented individuals from all backgrounds are attracted and retained.
+The CASE Europe Multi-Cultural Network was created in 2019 to challenge the Diversity, Equality, and Inclusion (DEI) issues in the Education Advancement sector with the aim to help diversify the sector, ensuring that talented individuals from all backgrounds are attracted and retained.

 Aims and objectives:

 - The CASE Europe Multi-Cultural Network challenges the Diversity, Equality and Inclusion issues in the Education Advancement sector (within the student body, staffing and governance) – speaking openly and clearly about them.